Snell runs for go-ahead TD, Steelers hold off Colts 24-17

 AP Sports Writer

+“We go to any guy wearing a helmet,” Steelers coach Mike Tomlin said.
+“He was on the punt team coming in and sometimes you bet battlefield promoted.”

-Snell had 12 carries for a season-high 62 yards after replacing the injured Najee Harris in the third quarter.
-Harris was ruled out at halftime with an abdominal injury.
+The Steelers (4-7) didn’t have much of a choice after Najee Harris limped off the field in the first half.
+Harris was ruled out with an abdominal injury, and Snell took over.

+He carried 12 times, produced his highest rushing total since an 84-yard game on Dec.
+21, 2020, and with the Steelers trailing 17-16 and hundreds or thousands of Terrible Towels waving on third-and-goal, Snell found an open lane to the end zone.
+Kenny Pickett threw to George Pickens for the 2-point conversion to make it 24-17.

-Pittsburgh (4-7) won its eighth straight in the series and matched San Francisco for the most Monday night victories in league history (52).
-The 49ers had edged in front with last week’s victory over Arizona in Mexico City.
+Pittsburgh’s eighth straight win in this lopsided series allowed the Steelers to match San Francisco for the most Monday night victories in league history (52).
+The 49ers had edged in front last week when they beat Arizona in Mexico City.

 Matt Ryan drove the Colts (4-7-1) into position to score, but Indy let a minute run off the clock in a span of three plays in Steelers territory, finally using its first timeout on fourth down with 30 seconds remaining.
 Ryan then threw incomplete to Parris Campbell on fourth-and-3 from the Steelers 26 and Indy fell to 1-2 under interim coach Jeff Saturday.